Philippines client case studies in 2023

 Company setup was complete two weeks after submitting the documents to the BIR when Healy Consultants received confirmation that the company had been formally registered in the Philippine Social Security System (SSS), allowing Martin to hire staff if required.

 However, although the company was now a legal entity, it was still unable to make or receive payments.
-Our Banking Team in Manila therefore prepared an application for a foreign currency bank account at Standard Chartered Bank in Makati, Manila.
+Our Banking Team in Manila therefore prepared an application for a foreign currency bank account at an international bank in Makati, Manila.

 At the same time, our Singapore-based Marketing Team prepared a detailed Business Plan for the company, explaining its core activities, its Clients and suppliers, as well as providing a financial forecast and information on the shareholders and directors.
 The application form and Business Plan were then couriered to Martin for his signature and return to us, which he was able to do within one week.